stancl/tenancy-docs/source/docs/v3/session-scoping.blade.md

 ## Storing sessions in the database {#storing-sessions-in-the-database}

+> Note: This approach has more variables than Redis, making it less reliable.
+It's recommended to use phpredis + the Redis session driver for proper session scoping.

 Since the databases are automatically separated, simply using the database as the session driver will make this problem disappear altogether.

 ## Storing sessions in Redis {#storing-sessions-in-redis}